dazelpro/dazelpro/README.md

 ### 📘 Angular Framework Fundamentals

 Angular is a client-side framework (Frontend Framework) based on web and is open source.
 Angular uses the Typescript programming language created and developed by the Angular team at Google.
+If you are a beginner, this article is the most appropriate.
 [Read more >>](https://dazelpro.com/article/belajar-framework-angular-cli)

 <!-- [Latest Post 👉](https://dazelpro.com/blog) -->